 [Collins, Wilkie].
 Mystery Classics: 50 Movie Pack.
-DVD release by TreeLine Films of 50 mystery classics including selected Sherlock Holmes titles, Dick Tracy titles, The Moonstone, The Stranger, The Second Woman, Detour, and Suddenly, 2003.
+Contains 50 mystery classics including selected Sherlock Holmes titles, Dick Tracy titles, The Moonstone, The Stranger, The Second Woman, Detour, and Suddenly.
+DVD release by TreeLine Films, 2003.

 [Crippen, Harvey Hawley].
 Executed in Error.
 Secrets of the Dead.
 DVD release by PBS Home Video, 2008.